powell-clark/supervised-machine-learning/README.md

 ## 📚 Notebooks

 🚀 Quick Start:  Run notebooks directly in your browser - no setup required!
-1. Click any "Open in Colab" button above
+1. Click any "Open in Colab" button below
 2. In Colab: Click "Connect" (top-right)
 3. Click "Runtime" > "Run all" (top menu)